pubudu538/MB-Queue-Client/JmsQueueClient/README.txt

 To run this sample

-1. start the server(s)
+1. Start MB server(s)
 2. Change URLs in class files.
-2. run ant from here.
+2. Run ant from here.